 Handling, Storage and Preservation Do’s and Don’ts in Force Measurement Devices

 Force measurement devices, such as load cells and strain gauges, are becoming increasingly complex as they meet growing manufacturing requirements.
-Their various designs accommodate applications in any industry.
+Their various designs meet the needs of a wide range of industrial applications.
 However, these devices are delicate, and their accuracy is derived from the smallest deformations in their structures.
-Care in handling, storage, and preservation methods is imperative to maintaining long-term reliability and accuracy, and preventing/reducing corrosion.
-Thus, quality control for these force measurement devices needs to follow the basic concepts of handling, storage and preservation for equipment.
+Proper handling, storage, and preservation is imperative to maintaining a load cell’s long-term reliability and accuracy, and preventing corrosion.
+Therefore, any quality control for processes using these devices should include procedures for handling, preserving and storing load cells.

 - Measurement Device – A device having known dimensions and used to evaluate the dimensions of a work piece.
 For the purposes of this article, measurement devices are the various types of load cell and strain gauge instruments.